 - Penn Course Review

 - Fall Break

 SCUE takes as its purview any issue which affects undergraduate education or the intellectual atmosphere at Penn.
 We serve our duty in various roles: both as advocates for the student voice and as advisors to the faculty and administration.
-Our current projects include:
+Recent projects include:

-We accept applications for membership from freshmen and sophomores both in the fall and in the spring semesters.
+We accept applications for membership from freshmen and sophomores in both the fall spring semesters.
 The Committee always seeks bright, articulate, motivated undergraduates who wish to have a greater say in the educational decisions which define the undergraduate experience at Penn.